DiegoFigueroa98/learning-js/README.md

 JavaScript only hoists declarations, not initializations.
 If a variable is declared and initialized after using it, the value will be undefined.

 Expressed/Anonymous function can't be called before initialization.

+### Sunday 12, Dec 2020 [Arrays]
+An **array** is an elements collection you can store any of your stuff in.

+**Arrays** are list-like objects whose prototype has methods to perform traversal and mutation operations.
+Neither the length of a JavaScript array nor the types of its elements are fixed.